 The first video is in two parts.
 Part 1 follows the stop of a tractor trailer for speeding and continues from personal contact with the CDL holder driver, through proper completion of the citation.
 Part 2 follows the stop of a CDL holder for speeding while driving a personal vehicle.

-The second video involves a courtroom scene of a prosecutor and several defense attorneys engaged in realistic pretrial negotiations relative to CDL holders and the presentations of the cases to the court.
+The third video involves a courtroom scene of a prosecutor and several defense attorneys engaged in realistic pretrial negotiations relative to CDL holders and the presentations of the cases to the court.
 Discussions include Masking, disqualification, and the prevention of Masking.

 The National District Attorneys Association (NDAA) created this event through financial support and assistance from the United States Department of Transportation, Federal Motor Carrier Safety Administration (FMCSA), under grant number FM-CDL- FM-CDL-0421-20-01-00.
 NDAA is not part of the U.S. Government, the U.S. Department of Transportation (DOT), or the FMCSA.
 Therefore, NDAA does not represent the official position or policies of the FMCSA, the U.S. DOT, or the U.S. government.
 Particular points of view, opinions or legal interpretations expressed throughout this event are those of the authors and do not necessarily represent the official position, polices or opinions of the National District Attorneys Association or the Federal Motor Carrier Safety Administration.